mejk/computer-stuff/ubuntu/new-computer-linux-only-win-preinstalled.md

   - Notes:
     - 'Normal installation' is probably a good idea
     - It may be a good idea to select 'Download updates while installing' and 'Install third-party software for graphics and Wi-Fi hardware' from 'Other options'.
     - The critical step is the next one called  'Installation type'.
 It allows for a dual boot installation or to erase and format the the disk and install Linux.
-The latter wipes out whatever there is the drive.
+The latter wipes out whatever there is on the drive.
 This is what will be done here.
 Instructions for dual boot are found here: [How to install Windows / Linux dual boot].
 There is also an option 'Something else'.
 If you have specific needs and know what you are doing, then that is for you.

 **6. When the installation is done, it will ask you to reboot (=do it).**
 - If all went well, you are now in your newly installed system.